Computer history - 1951

 New computer products and services introduced in 1951

-Grace Hopper develops A-0, the first Arithmetic language.
+Grace Hopper developed A-0, the first Arithmetic language, in 1951.

-The Model A Decimal Tabulator Typewriter is introduced.
+The Model A Decimal Tabulator Typewriter was introduced in 1951.

 Sanyo was founded in 1951.